Looking for National Trust near Manchester? We are here to help! The top National Trust properties near Manchester are just here!

 The National Trust looks after historic properties but also places of natural beauty.
 This is exactly what Edale is.

-Lost in the Peak District, Edale is a paradise for hikers.
-Some of the best hikes in Peak District start from Edale.
+Lost in the Peak District, Edale is a cute village known to be a paradise for hikers.
+Some of the best hikes in Peak District start from Edale including Mam Tor!

 You can either drive or take the train from Manchester Piccadilly.
 It will take you about 30 minutes.